NKCSICLab/nkcorpus/comcrawl-downloader/README.md

 password = password
 host = localhost
 port = 3306
-database = comcrawl_data
+database = common_crawl

 [worker]
-; The name of this worker, used to identify this worker in the database name = unknown
+; The name of this worker
+name = unknown
 ; The interval of retries in seconds retry_interval = 5
-; The number of retries before exit the program retries = 10
+; The number of retries before giving up retries = 10
-; The internet connection timeout in seconds socket_timeout = 30
+; The timeout of internet connections in seconds socket_timeout = 30
 ; The download root path
 download_path = downloaded